alexgaarciia/AIMathAnalysis/README.md

 </p>

 #### Level 3: Getting the best path from one node to another (requires knowing that Dijkstra's algorithm must be used).
+The example from below comes from this pdf: [Fundamental Algorithms 12 - Solution Examples](https://www7.in.tum.de/~kretinsk/teaching/fundamental%20algorithms/fundalg12sol.pdf).

 - Prompt:
 ```ruby
 ### I will provide you some mathematical problems to solve with Wolfram Mathematica and I want you to (1) return the code that you would use in Wolfram Mathematica and the output after passing that code to Wolfram Mathematica, and (2) an equivalent of that code into R ###